call911nowplz/Spiriten.cf/Plugins/world_management.md

 single developer, but it is not currently abandoned.

 [Universim](https://www.spigotmc.org/resources/%E2%AD%90-universim-a-multiverse-plugin-sh99-universe-%E2%AD%90.70339/) : Universim is an extremely basic world manager with only world creation, world un/loading, world teleports, and a GUI for managing some things like mob amounts.
-It supports 1.9.x - 1.15.x and is currently abandoned.
+It supports 1.8.x - 1.16.x.

 [Welten Manager](https://www.spigotmc.org/resources/welten-manager.61255/) : Welten Manager is a Germany world management plugin with the basic features (create worlds, delete worlds, teleport to worlds, and the ability to set world spawns) with a single neat (but potentially dangerous) feature: the ability to kill all mobs in a world.